 Jonas Nilsson is a composer and double-bassist with a background in rock, jazz and free-improvisation.
 With a particular interest in timberal aspects, he is exploring through his work the intensity of silence and the serenity of intensiveness.
 Another important source he draws inspiration from is the often intense and transformative experiences that occur through the meeting between inner and outer worlds – inspired by, among other things, yoga, meditation and the meeting with nature.

-Jonas piece Contemplations of a Landscape, specially written for Ensemble Dasein, will be premiered the 6/10-18 at Pygmeeteatern (Sthlm) in a program of new music by Nordic composers.
+Jonas piece Contemplations of a Landscape, specially written for Ensemble Dasein, was premiered the 6/10-18 at Pygmeeteatern (Sthlm) in a program of new music by Nordic composers.

 Loïc Destremau (b.
 1992) is a French-Danish composer working with instrumental, electroacoustic, and multimedia set-ups.
 Utilising both conventional and self-made instruments, devices, and installations, Destremau’s work appears in constellations ranging from solo performance to large ensembles.
 His recent work focuses on exploring core musical premises such as instrumental physiology and audio-visual perception, as well as the relationship of music to speech, text, and other linguistic features.